Ecstasy-EC/Ecstasy-EC.github.io/README.md

 1. Clone the repository and made updates as detailed above
 1. Make sure you have ruby-dev, bundler, and nodejs installed: `sudo apt install ruby-dev ruby-bundler nodejs`
 1. Run `bundle clean` to clean up the directory (no need to run `--force`)
 1. Run `bundle install` to install ruby dependencies.
-If you get errors, delete Gemfile.lock and try again.
+If you get errors, do **not** delete `Gemfile.lock` (see the security note at the top) — check that your Ruby version is >= 3.2 first.
-1. Run `bundle exec jekyll liveserve` to generate the HTML and serve it from `localhost:4000` the local server will automatically rebuild and refresh the pages on change.
+1. Run `bundle exec jekyll serve -l` to generate the HTML and serve it from `localhost:4000`; the local server will automatically rebuild and refresh the pages on change.
+(Don't use `jekyll liveserve` — the `hawkins` gem is broken with the pinned jekyll 3.10.0.)

 ## To run locally in Windows (not on GitHub Pages but on your own computer)